ibm-cloud-docs/framework-financial-services/vpc/networking/vpc-architecture-connectivity-workload.md

 ### Connecting from public internet
 {: #consumer-provider-public-internet}

 There are many valid cases where you might want to allow consumers to access your service through the public internet.
 The base architecture can be adapted to securely enable this type of access as shown in the following diagram which introduces a new edge VPC.
-The request from the consumer gets routed through a global load balancer outside of the edge VPC, through a web application firewall (WAF) in the edge VPC, and then to the public application load balancer within the workload VPC.
+The request from the consumer gets routed through Cloud Internet Service's global load balancer, through a public load balancer in the edge VPC, and then to the private load balancer within the workload VPC.
 This is shown in the following diagram.

 ![Detailed VPC reference architecture with edge VPC for the {{site.data.keyword.cloud_notm}} for Financial Services](../images/f5-bigip/vpc-single-region-edge-v2.svg){: caption="Detailed VPC reference architecture with edge VPC" caption-side="bottom"}